artminor/superheroSightings/README.md

 -It must have a screen(s) to create, view, edit, and delete superhero/supervillain sighting (superhero/supervillain, location, and time) in the system.
 -It must have a home page that displays general information about the application, navigation to all the other pages, and a news feed of the latest 10 sightings in the database.

-CHALLENGE 1: Incorporate Google Maps into the home/landing page and show the location of each of the sightings in the sightings news feed (this is a stretch goal - completely on your own.
-We have no material about incorporating Google maps into your application).
+CHALLENGE 1: Incorporate Google Maps into the home/landing page and show the location of each of the sightings in the sightings news feed.